kostasx/ask-pdf/README.md

 ## Run in Development

-Create a `.env` file with the following information:
+Create a `.env` file with the following information, you can use `.env.sample` as a template:

 ```sh
 BUCKETEER_AWS_ACCESS_KEY_ID=<value>